sarah11918/jbrains/src/content/docs/experience.md

 ## Do any of these sound like you?

-- I can get free advice from random people on the internet, but I don’t know whom to trust and most of what I read is just kinda OK.
+- I can get free advice from random people on the internet, but **I don’t know whom to trust** and most of what I read is just kinda OK.
 I can’t hang out on Lemmy all day! (or Quora. or Stack Overflow. or Hacker News.)
-- I can read books, but I already have a backlog of 50 books that I’ll probably never get around to reading.
+- I can read books, but **I already have a backlog of 50 books** that I’ll probably never get around to reading.
 I don’t know which books will help me, so I don’t know how to prioritize.
 And after I’ve read a great book that helps me, reading more in that topic area feels like it doesn’t give me much more.
-- I have about 200 ideas for things to try, but I can’t decide where to start, I can’t do them all at once, and I’m worried that I’m going to choose the wrong thing!
+- I have about 200 ideas for things to try, but **I can’t decide where to start**, I can’t do them all at once, and I’m worried that I’m going to choose the wrong thing!
-- I have this learning allowance from my employer, but I need to use it for something more impactful than yet more books or training courses.
+- I have this **learning allowance from my employer**, but I need to use it for something more impactful than yet more books or training courses.
 (Does your employer place special constraints on how you spend your learning allowance?
-Tell me about your constraints and we can probably work something out that satisfies your employer.)
+[Tell me about your constraints](/contact/) and we can probably work something out that satisfies your employer.)
-- I can talk to people at meetup groups and I learn some things from them, but I don’t feel comfortable just asking them outright for help.
+- I can talk to people at meetup groups and I learn some things from them, but **I don’t feel comfortable just asking them outright for help**.
 It feels like taking advantage of them.
-- I can get help from my friends, but I worry that they generally won’t tell me what I need to hear.
+- I can get help from my friends, but **I worry that they generally won’t tell me what I need to hear**.
-- I want to do most of the learning on my own, but I don’t have the time or energy to just try everything to see what helps.
-I need some direction!
+- I want to do most of the learning on my own, but I don’t have the time or energy to just try everything to see what helps. **I need some direction**!

 ## How it works

-In the space between Do It All Yourself and intensive 1-on-1 coaching lies The jbrains Experience.
+In the space between "Do It All Yourself" and intensive 1-on-1 coaching lies **The jbrains Experience**.
 It works like this:

 - You subscribe only as long as you need help, one month at a time.
 - You ask questions to guide the conversation towards the topics that matter most to you right now!